Rat Attack!

 Rat Attack! is an arcade-style puzzle game for the Nintendo 64 and PlayStation.
-It was first released on the PlayStation in 1999, and later on the Nintendo 64 in 2000.
-Its theme is that of a group of Scratch Cats stopping a rat invasion.
+It was first released on the PlayStation in 1999, and later on the Nintendo 64 in 2000 (the latter console version originally had a slated May 1999 release date in Europe before it was delayed); it was later ported to Microsoft Windows in July 2007 in the UK.
+The PlayStation version was re-released on GOG in 2025.
+Its theme is about a group of 'Scratch Cats' stopping an invasion of 'evil mutant space rats'.
 It received mixed reviews after its several years in development.
-The game was slightly altered for its Nintendo 64 release, switching out one of the characters and changing one series of levels.
+The game was slightly altered for its Nintendo 64 release, switching out one of the characters and changing a series of levels.

 Story

 A pair of lab rats, Washington and Jefferson, were sent into space aboard a rocket in an experiment.
 However, after some incident in space, the rats had been mutated and gained super-intelligence.
 Over forty years on, they have returned to earth and immediately commenced with plans for world domination, amassing a huge army of rats with instructions to destroy everything in sight.

 The felines of the world band together to combat this menace forming a group called the 'Scratch Cats'.
 Headed by cat genius Professor Rex Julius, they fight off these rats with several of his inventions which eliminate the rats in a humane way.

 Professor Rex Julius sent his special agent Pearl to investigate, but Washington and Jefferson managed to capture her, imprisoning her within a laser cage guarded by giant robots.

 They go from location to location, cleaning up the rats.
-Along the way, they meet another mysterious cat in the clutches of King Scarab.
+Along the way, they meet another mysterious cat in the clutches of King Scarab, known as Banubis in the original PlayStation version, and Atomicat in the Nintendo 64 port.

-At the end of the game, with all the areas saved from the ravaging rat army, the Scratch Cats manage to defeat Washington and Jefferson in a showdown in their space base.
-However, the duo manage to escape after their defeat, Julius afterwards revealing that they also taken King Scarab with them.
+At the end of the game with all the areas saved from the ravaging rat army, the Scratch Cats manage to defeat Washington and Jefferson in a showdown in their space base.
+However, after the duo manage to escape their defeat, Julius afterwards revealing that they also taken King Scarab with them.